 Another idea some had was to use glue inside the ornament.
 Our best idea using the glue thought of by one mother and was to squirt the glue inside the ornament and swiping around the inside to get the glue spread out.
 Then sequins were added inside, to stick to the glue.
 This approach took several days to dry, but they did dry.

 This is a close up for the effect of using glue and sequins inside the globe.

 No matter what approach was used, we all liked the ornaments created.

 Another Ornament Idea

-Here is another idea also using a purchased ornament.
-Glitter Styrofoam ornaments are cheap and already prepared with a top for adding string and hanging on the tree.
+Here is another idea also using an inexpensive purchased ornament.
+Glitter Styrofoam ornaments are cheap and already prepared with a top for adding a string and hanging on the tree.
 This idea allows children to add some pins to have a lovely ornament they “made” themselves.
-The step-by-step PDF has photos and instructions, and is also explained in the photo below.
+The step-by-step PDF has photos and instructions and is also explained in the photo below.

 We hope this helps keep students and children at home busy during this exciting time of year.
 Thank you for reading, Carolyn